 - Release Date: August 5, 1999

 When Soulcalibur landed on the Dreamcast, it wasn’t just a great arcade-to-console conversion—it was an outright revolution.
+The visuals were so clean, so fluid, and so stunning in 1999 that it turned Sega’s new machine into a must-own overnight.
+From Ivy’s chain sword to Mitsurugi’s katana, every weapon gleamed with a sharpness that felt almost unreal at the time.
 This was the rare case where the home version outshone its arcade counterpart, a staggering leap in fidelity that felt light-years ahead of its time.

 Capcom vs. SNK 2